gyorilab/covid-19/docs/README.md

-INDRA is a key part of the [`CoronaWhy software infrastructure`](https://www.coronawhy.org/services) as an entrypoint to access multiple text-mining systems and pathway databases and assembling causal models from these soures.
+INDRA is a key part of the [`CoronaWhy software infrastructure`](https://www.coronawhy.org/services) as an entrypoint to access multiple text-mining systems and pathway databases and assembling causal models from these sources.

 COVIDminer
 ----------
 <img align="left" src="https://raw.githubusercontent.com/indralab/covid-19/website/docs/covidminer.png" width="150"/>
 INDRA coupled to Reach serves as the back-end for the [`COVIDminer`](https://rupertoverall.net/covidminer/) application developed by